 Origins & Legacy of the Antique Cocktail Ring

-Careful to ensure that everyone noticed their illegal cocktails, flamboyant flappers who frequented the underground speakeasy scene opted for glamorous and eye-catching jewels and precious gemstones to complement their glasses and tumblers, drawing attention to the fact that they were sipping illicit beverages.
-A way to flaunt feminine independence, beautiful cocktail rings were usually donned on the right hand in blatant contrast to the hand reserved for wedding bands and engagement rings — and a clear signal that this was a ring she had certainly bought with her own money.
+Careful to ensure that everyone noticed their illegal cocktails, flamboyant flappers who frequented the underground speakeasy scene opted for glamorous and breath-taking jewels and precious colored gemstone jewelry to complement their glasses and tumblers, drawing attention to the fact that they were sipping illicit beverages.
+A way to flaunt feminine independence, a cocktail drink ring was usually donned on the right hand in blatant contrast to the hand reserved for wedding bands and engagement rings — and a clear signal that this was a ring she had certainly bought with her own money.
 Gatsby-esque excess became all the rage, dawning an era of wild consumerism reflecting the economic bubble of wealth that burst in October 1929.
-This vintage statement ring became a symbol of wealth and status, boasting colorful gemstones and ornate fine jewelry design.
+This rare statement ring became a symbol of wealth and status, boasting colorful gemstones and ornate fine jewelry design.
 The ostentatious period of showboating came to a sharp halt with the Great Depression.

 During the later decades of the 1940s, '50s, and '60s, the cocktail ring, including those adorned with colored gemstones, became a standard dress-up accessory for women heading to a cocktail party, upscale restaurant, or night at the opera.
 Briefly going out of fashion in the 1970s, the drink ring made a bold comeback during the power-dressing '80s in daytime and evening fashion, and they've stayed glamorous jewelry box staples ever since.
-Pour yourself a strong one, browse M.S.
-Rau's dazzling collection of cocktail rings and antique barware, and make a toast to the 1920s flappers who gave us these bold statement pieces.
+Pour yourself a strong one, browse our antique jewelry identification guide, and make a toast to the 1920s flappers who made history with these bold statement pieces.
 Whether these bold rings were made with beautiful opal, stunning topaz, unique aquamarine, or other colored gems, these statement pieces became a symbol of rebellious women everywhere.
 From cocktail parties to special occasions, these large gemstones and fine jewelry pieces were all the rage and a true fashion statement.
 These large rings and statement pieces are still in style and will be so for years to come.